Anti Bullying Resources for Teachers

 We’ve included some highlights below, as well as two exclusive assemblies which are only available here…

-Here are a selection of lessons from our Education Programme that address bullying and why it happens:
+Here are a selection of lessons from our Education Programme that addresses bullying and why it happens:

 This lesson explores the root causes of bullying behaviour and encourages students to reflect on why people feel the need to bully others.
 It pushes high ability students to consider potential methods of combating bullying through tackling the root causes.